cef-oasis/lc-rt-paper/README.md

-## Linked Connections for real-time and historical data: searching the optimal fragment size.
+## Publishing and archiving planned and live public transport events with the Linked~Connections framework